What is thyroid cancer?

 • Medullary thyroid carcinoma develops from C cells in the thyroid gland, and is more aggressive and less differentiated than papillary or follicular cancers.
 It accounts for approximately 4 percent of all thyroid cancers.

-• Anaplastic carcinoma is the most undifferentiated type of thyroid cancer, meaning that it looks the least like normal cells of the thyroid gland.
+• Anaplastic carcinoma is the most undifferentiated type, meaning that it looks the least like normal cells of the thyroid gland.
 As a result, it is a very aggressive form of cancer that quickly spreads to other parts of the neck and body.
 It occurs in approximately 2 percent of thyroid cancer cases.

 What Are the Symptoms?